davjfish/helper_files/lxd.md

 - see of list of networks `lxc network list`
 - add a container's ip to as an entry in the `/etc/hosts` file in order to avoid using ip: `240.217.0.70 mycontainer`.
 Then you can do things like: `ssh root@mycontainer`

 ### Profile Management:
 - show a list of profiles: `lxc profile list`
 - edit an LXD profile: `lxs profile edit myprofile`
+- How to reassign profile: `lxc profile assign mycontainer newprofile`